usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-In order to display multiple items with the same form questions, the data in the `schema` must be passed as an array, with each group of questions an `item` in that `array`.
+In order to display multiple items with the same form questions, the data in the `schema` must be defined as `type: 'array'`, with each group of questions an `item` in that `array`.
 The `schema` and `uiSchema` for the group of questions within the `items` object is structured the same as other fields.

 Your config file might look like this:
 ```js